The Bay Area's Leading Home Improvement Company

 Before you begin a retrofit project, it’s important that you are familiar with the basic principles of home construction and how earthquakes impact your home.

-Earthquake Basics: Lateral and Uplift Forces
+Lateral and Uplift Forces Are the Focus of Retrofits

 Do I Need To Retrofit My Home ?